 Interested?
 Learn more about this initiative and discover upcoming opportunities on the Accelerating OER webpage.

 ScholarWorks@GVSU is an open-access repository maintained by the GVSU Libraries that showcases and maintains works by GVSU scholars.
 The mission of ScholarWorks@GVSU is to collect and preserve scholarly and creative works by GVSU faculty, staff and students.

-The University Libraries have established this fund to remove financial barriers that prevent researchers from publishing in open access journals.
-The Libraries will cover up to $3,000 of author submission fees to support the ability of researchers to publish in established open access peer-reviewed journals and peer-reviewed journals that have an open access option.
+The University Libraries have established the Open Access Publishing Support Fund to remove financial barriers that prevent researchers from publishing in open access journals.
+The Libraries will cover up to $3,000 of author submission fees to support the ability of researchers to publish in established open access peer-reviewed journals.

 Educational Programs and Opportunities

 The University Libraries can provide customized presentations or workshops for faculty or student groups.
 We can cover topics such as open access publishing, author rights, open education materials, ScholarWorks, and SelectedWorks.
-For more information, or to schedule a presentation, contact Sarah Beaubien at email@example.com.
+For more information, or to schedule a presentation, contact Matt Ruen at [email protected]